dhleong/cljs-atc/README.md

    the voice commands we accept, which gets turned into a grammar parser via the `instaparse` library.
-2. When we initialize the voice system via `[:voice/start!]`, we use that parser to generate a "grammar" that our speech recognizer (Kaldi) can understand—this is basically a bunch of example utterances used to tune the recognizer and restrict it from producing output that is not part of our expected grammar.
+2. When we initialize the voice system via `[:voice/start!]`, we use that parser to generate a "grammar" that our speech recognizer (Kaldi/Vosk) can understand—this is basically a bunch of example utterances used to tune the recognizer and restrict it from producing output that is not part of our expected grammar.
 3. While the transmit key (spacebar) is held, we stream audio into the speech recognizer;